Find Affordable College Courses

 $25,900 Average Tuition & Fees

-Rhode Island College landed the #9 spot in the 2023 rankings for the best value mathematics programs.
-Located in the large suburb of Providence, RIC is a public school with a medium-sized student population.
+Rhode Island College came in at #9 in this year’s edition of the Best Value Mathematics Schools in the New England Region ranking.
+Located in the large suburb of Providence, RIC is a public college with a moderately-sized student population.

 Read full report on Mathematics at Rhode Island College